-DNS is the Domain Name Server that helps in the loading of web pages from the host.
+DNS is the Domain Name Server that helps load web pages from the host.
 Sometimes your Browser might show you dns_probe_finished_no_internet DNS errors and will not be able to connect to the host.
-It may happen due to a slow internet connection or due to some other browsing issues.
+It may happen due to a slow internet connection or other browsing issues.

 The DNS_Probe_Finished_No_Internet Windows 10 error occurs due to the failure of the DNS Cache Load and makes it impossible for you to access the Internet.
 It is a commonly occurring error in Google Chrome.
 Many users receive this error very frequently on their devices.